Diverticulitis - Quick Consult

 4. NPO

-5. Type and cross match if GI bleeding
+5. Type and crossmatch if GI bleeding

 6. Bowel rest

-7. Mild cases may be treated with outpatient oral antibiotics – Cipro and flagyl or amoxicillin-clavulanate and a clear liquid diet.
+7. Mild cases may be treated with outpatient oral antibiotics—Cipro and flagyl or amoxicillin-clavulanate and a clear liquid diet.
 Patients sent home should be advised to call or come back with increasing pain, fever, or inability to tolerate fluids or no clinical improvement after 2 to 3 days.

 Back To Top

-1. Expert Panel on Gastrointestinal Imaging; Galgano SJ, McNamara MM, Peterson CM, et al. ACR Appropriateness Criteria®: Left Lower Quadrant Pain-Suspected Diverticulitis.
+Expert Panel on Gastrointestinal Imaging; Galgano SJ, McNamara MM, Peterson CM, et al. ACR Appropriateness Criteria®: Left Lower Quadrant Pain-Suspected Diverticulitis.
 J Am Coll Radiol.
 2019;16(5S):S141-S149.

-3. Rezapour M, Ali S, Stollman N. Diverticular disease: An update on pathogenesis and management.
+Rezapour M, Ali S, Stollman N. Diverticular disease: An update on pathogenesis and management.
 Gut Liver.
 2018;12(2):125-132.

-4. Sartelli M, Catena F, Ansaloni L, et al. WSES Guidelines for the management of the acute left sided colonic diverticulitis in the emergency setting.
+Sartelli, M, Weber, DG, Kluger, Y, et al. 2020 update of the WSES guidelines for the management of acute colonic diverticulitis in the emergency setting.
 World J Emerg Surg.
-2016;11:37.
+15, 32 (2020). https://doi.org/10.1186/s13017-020-00313-4.

-5. Stollman N, Smalley W, Hirano I; AGA Institute Clinical Guidelines Committee.
+Stollman N, Smalley W, Hirano I; AGA Institute Clinical Guidelines Committee.
 American Gastroenterological Association Institute Guideline on the Management of Acute Diverticulitis.
 Gastroenterology.
 2015;149(7):1944-1949.

 This is intended solely as reference material and is not a recommendation for any specific patient.
 The practitioner must rely upon his or her own professional judgment and medical decision-making to determine whether it is relevant in a particular case.
 Materials are derived from medical and nursing texts, medical literature and national guidelines and should not be considered complete or authoritative.
 Users must rely on specific patient presentation, experience and judgment when utilizing any of the information contained herein relative to an actual patient.

-© 2008 - 2024 The Sullivan Group.
+© 2008 - 2026 The Sullivan Group.
 All rights to TSG RSQ® Resources are reserved.
 Unauthorized copying or dissemination is prohibited.
 U.S. Patent No. 7,197,492